rachasanthoshkumar/another-landingpage/README.md

-# The frontend is implemented based on a design from Figma,serves as a hands-on exercise to revise CSS skills.
+# implemented based on a design from Figma, to revise CSS skills.